 - Get chemicals in your eye

-- Poor fitting or dirty contact lenses.
+- Wear poor-fitting or dirty contact lenses

 - Blink your eye several times.